Cristina Rose Smith, Phd

 The Women's Spirituality Program, Phd Alum

-"One day in my mid-twenties, I realized violence was normal in my daily life" Cristina Rose, professor of Gender and Ethnic studies, says of the beginning of her womanist path.
+"One day in my mid-twenties, I realized violence was normal in my daily life," says Cristina Rose, professor of gender and ethnic studies, of the beginning of her womanist path.
 "I decided I had had enough.
-I left all of my abusive relationships -- with a partner, with a church family, with a belief in a deity that could never love me as I am -- and I moved to a farm with four other women, and I began my studies at CIIS in Women's Spirituality.
+I left all of my abusive relationships—with a partner, with a church family, with a belief in a deity that could never love me as I am—and I moved to a farm with four other women, and I began my studies at CIIS in women's spirituality.
 I knew that women's space had already awakened me to true joy and freedom and healing, and at CIIS, I continued that journey in academia."

-"My five years in the Women's Spirituality program deepened my engagement with caring and abundant epistemologies and ontologies.
-With mentors and teachers at and connected to CIIS, I was nurtured and encouraged to seek out the gifts of my motherline -- women of color who survived and thrived because of their intuitive strength.
-The ‘mothering' I received at CIIS helped to develop my goals in my own classrooms.
-I see myself as part of the lineage of women who have come through Women's Spirituality and am now passing on my own intuitive strength to my students, most of which are women of color.
+"My five years in the women's spirituality program deepened my engagement with caring and abundant epistemologies and ontologies.
+With mentors and teachers at and connected to CIIS, I was nurtured and encouraged to seek out the gifts of my mother-line—women of color who survived and thrived because of their intuitive strength.
+The "mothering" I received at CIIS helped to develop my goals in my own classrooms.
+I see myself as part of the lineage of women who have come through women's spirituality, and I am now passing on my own intuitive strength to my students, most of whom are women of color.
 The knowledge and wisdom of matriarchal and indigenous and POC perspectives is what I share, and it is my responsibility and honor."

-She currently teaches in the Women's Studies program at California State University, Dominguez Hills.
-Follow her work at here.
+Cristina Rose currently teaches in the women's studies program at California State University, Dominguez Hills.
+Follow her work here.